Meg And Bennett Goodman Family Foundation

 Based on their demonstrated priorities, the foundation does not typically fund:

-- Organizations outside their strategic focus areas
+- Organisations outside their strategic focus areas

 - Projects unrelated to economic mobility, arts/culture, healthcare, or Jewish causes